 Finally, we decided to end the string of suns as it went behind a cloud rather than continue to the trees.
 The problem was that the cloud and the sun were in their respective positions at different times, meaning the cloud was not properly backlit as the juxtaposed position of the last sun dictated.
 It was my younger brother who first pointed out that “flaw”.

 As I was setting up the first panorama near the peak of the eclipse, I didn’t notice that the sun was almost three f-stops dimmer than normal (or almost one eighth as bright).
-I think this shows the eye’s and mind’s ability to compensate for different conditions (although it could just show how oblivious I can be to my surroundings when I’m focussed on a challenge).
+I think this shows the eye’s and mind’s ability to compensate for different conditions (although it could just show how oblivious I can be to my surroundings when I’m focused on a challenge).
 I determined the exposure level of the camera in the usual way.
 As I took the later panoramas, however, the camera noticed the change in light intensity.
 I started getting more and more blinkies, and before the fifth panorama, I added our last (3-stop) neutral density filter.

 Since the sky of each panorama was blown out in a large area around the sun, I had to restore its color uniformly across the image and then darken the sky around each sun appropriately.
 To do that I used Photoshop again to find the relative area of each sunHow, and then use that area to determine how much darker its part of the sky should be.